Benefits of belly wrapping after pregnancy

 Easier to hold baby for longer periods

-Helps to close the ribcage and hips to previous dimensions and return to pre-pregnancy shape faster
+Helps to close the ribcage and hips to previous dimensions and return to pre-pregnancy shape

 Types of Belly Binding Wraps